 |By adding a second bass note (alternate bass on the A string), the pattern will sound more interesting.The alternating bass with the thumb is a main feature of this

 Check out the price reduction on this Fender T-Bucket 300 CE electro acoustic guitar.

 It is a single-cutaway dreadnought shape with a laminated maple top and laminated mahogany back and sides.

-A lovely player with a great sound and value for money!
+A lovely player with a great sound – see video below!

 Acoustic Guitar Notes of Interest.